Adaken-Uwajimgba/CAPSTONE-PROJECT-/README.md

    - Data Visualization
    - For Reporting

-### DATA CLEANING AND PREPARATION
----
+#### Data Cleaning And Preparation
-In the Preliminary Stage of the Data cleaning and preparations, we implemented the following actions:-
+In the Initial Part of the Data cleaning and preparations, we implemented the following actions:-
 - i) Data loading and Inspection
 - ii) Removal of Duplicates
 - iii) Data cleaning and Formatting

 ### EXPLORATORY DATA ANALYSIS
 ---